-Members of the LGBTQ+ community will work with Dr Funke and McGrath to interpret the collections in order to reveal untold LGBTQ+ stories.
+To achieve these goals, members of the LGBTQ+ community will work with Prof Funke and McGrath to interpret the collections in order to reveal untold LGBTQ+ stories.
 These will be shared through special events and performances, an online trail and website, and a new piece of creative heritage writing by McGrath.

 Members of the LGBTQ+ community will engage creatively with diverse museum artefacts and art works through a series of workshops led by Dr Funke and McGrath.
 As part of an oral history project, individuals who identify as LGBTQ+ will be invited to narrate personal life stories inspired by specific objects in the collections.
 The stories and objects will be shared on the project website.